papsop/DiscordCalendarBot/README.md

 # DiscordCalendarBot
 ---
+**!!
+The bot doesn't support commands, so it's basically only usable if already it's set-up on your server**

 **No new features planned, only serious bug fixes.
 Accepting merge requests if you want to add something.**

 - free hosted version will be supported until my raspberry pi dies